Our hearty Apple And Sausage Stuffing Recipe is a crowd-pleasing side dish that’s guaranteed to become a favorite long after the holidays have passed.

 Ingredients

-- 1 lb sage sausage*
+- 1 pound sage sausage removed from its casing

 - 1 onion diced